nchammas/flintrock/CONTRIBUTING.md

 Small open source projects like Flintrock, which do not have the backing of company, run on the free time and interest of contributors.
 Keeping the project's maintenance burden as small as possible, sometimes at the cost of reach, makes it more likely that contributors will continue to find the project fun and worth contributing to.

-That said, we certainly do want to support enough environments to keep the project relevant and usable to many users.
+That said, we certainly do want to support enough environments to keep the project relevant and usable to many users, and will do so whenever possible.